JasonGross/JasonGross.github.io/index.md

 <!--I'm bushwhacking for moonshots that make this possible!-->

 Previously, I developed [Fiat Cryptography](https://github.com/mit-plv/fiat-crypto) which [enables the majority of secure connections to the internet](https://andres.systems/fiat-crypto-adoption.html) (the big prime numbers behind the https lock icon).
-Over the course of the project, I reported [the plurality of all-time bugs in the proof-assistant Coq]({{ "/media/coq-bug-reports-by-year.svg" | relative_url }}) because [proof assistants are systematically slow](https://youtu.be/m-iGCCuHBvY).
-If we want verified security to scale as fast as we deploy software in critical infrastructure, we need to develop significantly more performant ways of generating and checking formal proofs!
+Over the course of the project, I reported [the plurality of all-time bugs in the proof-assistant Coq]({{ "/media/coq-bug-reports-by-year.svg" | relative_url }}) because [proof assistants are systematically slow](https://youtu.be/m-iGCCuHBvY) when you apply them to real world problems.
+If we want verified security at scale, we need significantly more performant ways of generating and checking formal proofs!

 I live in the Bay Area, and I like to [sail](https://www.cal-sailing.org/).
 Reach out if you want to chat, or do water sports!